 All the required documents shall be referred to the Branch Officer or Legal Officer for vetting if the execution of the Sale Deed has been furnished through an attorney.

 - Attested copy of the death certificate of the lessee issued by the local body.

 - Affidavit in the prescribed format of all the legal heirs, duly sworn before a Magistrate/Sub-Judge, if the property is to be substituted in favour of all the legal heirs.

 - Certified copy of the Relinquishment Deed duly registered with the Sub-Registrar in whose jurisdiction the property is situated;

 - In case one or more legal heirs want to release his/her share in favour of the applicant.

 - Copy of the ‘Will’ if any, left by the lessee.

 If the application and the documents furnished are in order and there is no dispute about the genuineness of the ‘Will’, then the substitution letter shall be issued to the applicant within the next three months.

-In case, where the substitution is to be carried out on the basis of the Will, or Relinquishment Deed, or Court Order, or any other legal document such as letter of administration, all such documents shall be referred to the Branch Officer/Legal Officer for vetting.
+In case, where the substitution is to be carried out on the basis of the Will, Relinquishment Deed, Court Order, or any other legal document such as a letter of administration, all such documents shall be referred to the Branch Officer/Legal Officer for vetting.

 In case of any doubt, the matter shall be referred to the Assistant Legal Advisor by the Branch Officer, with a proper referring note clearly stating the issue of advice.